Fasting—going without food for a significant period—is an important part of many women’s lives, whether for religious, cultural, or dietary reasons.

 What about fasting for religious reasons?

-Periods of fasting are observed by many religions across the world, particularly during major festivals.
+Periods of fasting are observed by many religions across the world, particularly during major religious periods.

 Think Judaism and Yom Kippur, Christianity and Lent, or Islam and Ramadan.